-Coffee tasting, or cupping, plays an important role in the world of coffee.
-In the countries of origin (exporting countries), i.e., where the coffee is grown, this is how the quality of the product is checked.
-In the importing countries, we as consumers, buyers use cupping to check whether the delivered quality matches the order.
-Roasters use cupping to determine which beverage they want to roast the coffee for.
-And at home, we can use it to find out whether we like the coffee.
+Coffee tasting, or cupping as it is known, plays an important role in the world of coffee.
+In the countries of origin (export countries), where the coffee is grown, this is how the quality of the product is verified.
+In importing countries, for us consumers, buyers use cupping to check whether the delivered quality meets the order specifications.
+Roasteries use cupping to define which beverage they want to roast the coffee for.
+And we at home can use it to find out if we like the coffee.

-This article explains how you can taste coffee at home and explains the importance and application of cupping.
-What is cupping?
+This article explains how you can cup coffee at home and provides context on the importance and use cases of cupping.
+What is a cupping?

-Cupping is the method used to taste green coffee.
-A coffee sample is roasted and ground according to a specified standard, and then tasted by sipping the coffee.
-This standardized process allows for objective evaluation and comparison of coffee.
+A cupping is a method used for tasting green coffee.
+To do this, a coffee sample is roasted to a set standard, ground, and tasted by slurping the coffee.
+This standardized procedure makes it possible to evaluate and compare coffee objectively.

-Ten different attributes are examined, each of which can achieve a total of 10 points, for a total of 100 points.
-In addition to aroma and flavor, acidity, body , finish, balance, and overall impression are also evaluated.
-Sweetness, uniformity, and purity round out the other attributes evaluated.
+During this process, 10 different attributes are examined, each of which can reach a total of 10 points - for a total of 100 points.
+In addition to aroma and flavor, the acidity, body, aftertaste, balance, and overall impression are also evaluated.
+Sweetness, uniformity, and cleanliness round out the attributes to be assessed.

-A new assessment form will be introduced starting in October 2025.
-We have discussed and analyzed the Coffee Value Assessment, or CVA for short, in detail here .
+A new evaluation form will be introduced from October 2025.
+We have discussed and analyzed the Coffee Value Assessment, or CVA for short, in detail here.

-In a nutshell, for home or business, here are the basics of cupping.
-This way, you can easily taste like a pro.
-Tip: Read the entire instructions once before you begin.
+Short and sweet, for at home or in the workplace, here is the A to Z of cupping.
+This is how you can taste like a pro with ease.
+Tip: Read through the entire guide once before you start.

 Your preparation